a11ywatch/kayle/README.md

   standard?: Standard;
   // stop test that go beyond time. timeout?: number;
+  // allow capturing the image visually to base64 clip?: boolean;
+  // store clips to a directory must have allowImages set or CDP reset of intercepts clipDir?: string;
+  // store a clip to base64 on the issue clip2Base64?: boolean;
   // allow images to render.
   allowImages?: boolean;
   // the website url: include this even with static html to fetch assets correct.